NEWEDTECH/ClimaEdu/docs/bounded-contexts/content.md

 - Each **QuestionnaireSubmission** records an attempt with calculated score and pass/fail status.
 - Students may be allowed multiple attempts on a **Questionnaire**, depending on institutional or course rules.
 - Certificates can only be issued if the student passes the required Questionnaires with the minimum score defined.
+- Only users with the **TUTOR** role can be associated with a course as a tutor.

 ---